 The split also allows water from tropical downpours to pass through the leaves more easily, reducing damage to the plant.

 How often does my plant need to be repotted?

 For larger floor plants, we suggest repotting every 18-24 months.
-Typically you want to choose a potting vessel 2”- 4” larger in diameter to allow for growth.
+Typically, you want to choose a potting vessel that is 2”- 4” larger in diameter to allow for growth.